-The month opened with our return from an idyllic Russian trip into the British countryside to visit the Langhornes in Bossom, in Sussex, south of London.
-Nick works with Mike; when he and Joan returned from a job in the US, they moved into a converted stable behind Nick’s large yellow stone childhood home.
+The month offered the beautiful British coast on a visit to the Langhornes in Bossom, Sussex, south of London.
+Nick works with Mike; after he and Joan returned from his job in the US, they moved to a converted stable behind Nick’s gracious yellow childhood home.
 Their architect son worked with Joan, deft with design, to create excitement worthy of a home magazine cover.
 Their brick home includes a black metal horse divider between stables, and an old stable door.
 Across the road a cheery pub reveals its name as gold letters peek out from ivy covered walls, and nearby a beautiful harbor washes the town’s edge.
-By the summer’s end here, every pub wears cascades of colorful petunias, lobelia, and geraniums hanging from pots and planters fixed on fences and facades.
+By the summer’s end, every pub will wear cascades of colorful petunias, lobelia, and geraniums hanging from pots and planters on fences and facades.

 Mike and I walked to the garden by the Embassy on a beautiful sunny September 11: a short service was conducted by the American Ambassador and the British Home Minister.
 A Welsh men’s choir sang (all Christian songs of Jesus and the cross, but many varied religions listened).
 Lt.
 Frank Dwyer, a NY fireman, presented a British flag found in the ruins.
 He’d studied on a Fulbright at Cambridge, and his Noo Yawk accent and booming voice contrasted with plummy vowels of British upper classes.
 He reminded us, standing below FDR’s statue, that each country had assisted the other in their hour of need.
 That flag was later placed on the altar of St. Paul’s at the service with the Queen.
 As last year, the church and surrounding streets were packed with people from every background.

-Robin and John were neighbors in Charleston years ago.
-They arrived in time for a Sunday pub lunch at the Audley, near the Embassy, with their English friends, and were here for our wine-and-cheese party with a group of international ONR visitors.
-I’m still teaching small painting classes at home and working on some commissions.
+Robin and John, neighbors in Charleston years ago, arrived in time for a Sunday pub lunch at the Audley, near the Embassy, with their English friends, and were here for our wine-and-cheese party with a group of international ONR visitors.
+I’m still teaching small painting classes at home and working on commissions.
 We saw My Fair Lady with friends.
-It was refreshing to attend the theater (theatre) again after a long hiatus, and the cast and stage sets were spectacular, but I still prefer well done dramas.
-As in New York, theater attendance is down overall, but no longer are the stages left dark.
+It was refreshing to attend the theater (theatre) again after a long hiatus, and the cast and stage sets were spectacular, but I still prefer dramas.
+As in New York, theater attendance is down overall, but no longer are stages left dark.

 My last visit of note was to Waddesdon.
 I’d not known of the Rothschild’s French chateau, filled with collection treasures, perhaps since it’s two hours from the city.
 It’s part of the National Trust and was refurbished for its centenary, but its contents, even the rare wall paneling, are much older.
 The object of the home was to recreate 18th century rooms using original fabric and furnishings.
 They are quite fabulous, with Aubusson tapestries, marble chimneypieces, rare Sevres porcelains with newly discovered colors of the time, intricate clocks, chandeliers, sculptures, hidden drawers and passages, and lush draperies and wall coverings in brilliant colors.
 From Versailles came intricately carved and inlaid furniture, with touches of tortoise shell, mother of pearl, lapis lazuli, and gilded brass and bronze.
 King Louis XIV established the Savonnerie carpet makers in 1683, before he abandoned the Louvre for Versailles.
 The name comes from the factory’s original task, soapmaking.
 Like the Sevres china factory, it’s held by the state, even today.